Borderline women, and men who love them.

 you from another's arms, fighting with

-you creates the 'distance' she needs, to mollify internal tension
+you creates the sense of 'distance' she needs, to mollify internal

-surrounding attachment.
-Want to see this aspect of borderline behavior
+tension surrounding attachment.
+Want to see this aspect of borderline

 who allow themselves to believe that marrying a woman